DiamondLightSource/cothread/docs/user/catools.rst

 .. module:: cothread.pv

-Two classes are provided for wrapping :func:`camonitor`.
+Two classes are provided for wrapping :func:`~cothread.catools.camonitor`.
 The :class:`PV` class wraps access to a single PV and always contains the latest value.
 On the other hand, :class:`PV_array` gathers a uniform array of PVs into a single array.
 These two classes can be imported from :mod:`cothread.pv`.